Tag: Yeongdeungpo

 Desmond M. W. Vinten

-Desmond Vinten describes the fighting in and around Seoul and how the line shifted three times causing great destruction.
-Buildings were uninhabitable and citizens evacuated.
-As the center of the country, Seoul suffered war zone traffic.
-Road conditions on the routes to Seoul, Incheon, Daegu, and Yeongdeungpo were horrible with a speed limit of fifteen miles per hour.
-The First British Commonwealth lay four or five miles behind the front lines.
+Desmond Vinten describes the intense fighting in and around Seoul, noting how the front lines shifted three times, resulting in widespread destruction.
+Many buildings became uninhabitable, forcing citizens to evacuate.
+As the central hub of the country, Seoul experienced severe war zone traffic, while road conditions to Incheon, Daegu, and Yong Dung Po were so poor that the speed limit was just fifteen miles per hour.
+Meanwhile, the First British Commonwealth forces operated four or five miles behind the front lines.

 Gene Peeples